 It's that simple.

 (P.S.
 You should really read one of our print issues before you send us your manuscript.
 That seems fair, right?
 If you want us to read your 200 page manuscript, you could at least read our print issue.
-Get them at www.cobaltpress.org.)
+Purchase one over at cobaltpress.org/store. )